cstyan/adbDocumentation/README.md

 8. We send the path of where we want to push a file to, `sdcard/testFile.txt`
 9. Device sends us OKAY
 10. Device sends us WRTE
-11. Device sends us STAT + some data about the file
+11. Device sends us STAT + some data about the destination we're sending to `sdcard/`
 12. We send OKAY to device
 13. We send WRTE to device
-14. We send SEND to device
+14. We send SEND to device, note that there is another 4 bytes in the data payload of this packet which is the length of the file destination + name in characters.
+This one is a little annoying, if we're sending to `sdcard//test.py` then the length is 15 characters.
+Usually we write the hex equivalent of our payload to the packet we're sending, however in this case we need those 4 bytes after SEND to actually have the exact number of characters written in little endian byte order.
+For this example, the hex dump of SEND + the number of characters of in the file name would
+be: 53 45 4e 44 15 00  00 00
+The ADB protocol is full of inconsistencies, in case you hadn't already noticed.
 15. Device sends us OKAY
 16. We send WRTE to device
-17. We send string about the file we're sending `sdcard/testFile.txt,XXXXX,DATAnnnnTheFileData`
+17. We send string about the file we're sending `sdcard//testFile.txt,XXXXX,DATAnnnnTheFileData`
     - This string can be confusing at first glance, to clarify, the format is: full file path, the mode of the file in decimal (0644 becomes 33188), `DATAnnnnTheFileData` where nnnn is the size of the file sending, each n is one